Jump to ↓

 Cost $125-$225 monthly per user $75-$175 monthly per user

-Agent experience Convenient, with single-pane view of the customer’s experience and history across channels Siloed, since agents can only access one touchpoint from the customer’s interaction history
+Agent experience Convenient, with unified agent desktop view of the customer’s experience and history across channels Siloed, since agents can only access one touchpoint from the customer’s interaction history

 Customer experience Streamlined.
 Agents have fuller context for each interaction, requiring the customer to repeat less information Frustrating.
 Since agents lack full context, customers often need to repeat themselves more